Study with us

 There are three current teaching Fellows in Computer Science at Churchill: individuals whose experience in academia and industry has been recognised by the College.
 Their areas of specialisation cover most of the Tripos and, between them, they provide a substantial proportion of the College's teaching.
 As a student here, you would benefit from this regular contact with the College's Fellowship and the opportunities this provides.
 You would likely have three to five supervisions per week.
 Supervisions in Churchill are also given by senior PhD students and graduates now working in local industry.

-We like Computer Scientists at Churchill!
-We've always admitted lots of students to study the Computer Science Tripos and it's among the biggest subjects at Churchill.
-Churchill's Computer Scientists are reliably among our best performing students in the exams each year, so we want more.
+We like Computer Scientists at Churchill and we've always admitted lots of students to study the Computer Science Tripos.
+Computer Science is among the biggest subjects at Churchill and our Computer Scientists are reliably among our best performing students each year.

 We don't have a fixed quota of places for Computer Science versus other subjects.
 We will respond to every good application and good interview with an offer.
-Typically this results in 12-16 new undergraduates reading Computer Science each year -- naturally highest in exciting years when we met lots of intelligent and enthusiastic people at interview, so they all get a place.
-Our typical applications-per-place ratio is approximately 7:1.
+Typically this results in about 15 to 20 new undergraduates reading Computer Science each year -- naturally highest in exciting years when we met lots of intelligent and enthusiastic people at interview, so they all get a place.

 Churchill usually makes offers requiring A*A*A at A Level, depending on the subjects you are taking and the first year options you are applying for.
 If you are taking an equivalent international qualification, we can phrase offers in terms of the overall result and/or the per-subject components.